VitalyMihnevich/Todo/README.md

 # Todo List
 ![Preview Todo!](/image/preview.webp "Preview Todo!")
-##
+## Project
-*A simple form of doing business with a mark of completed.
+*A simple form of doing business with a mark of completion in JavaScript.*
 [View Demo](https://vitalymihnevich.github.io/Todo/)
+## Built With
+- Bootstrap